The Complexity of Resilience Problems via Valued Constraint Satisfaction

 where the middle equality follows from $t_i \mapsto e([x_i]_\sim)$ being a partial isomorphism of $\bB$ by Claim 1 and 2, which by the homogeneity of $\bB$ extends to an automorphism of $\bB$ and therefore also an automorphism of $\Gamma$.
 Since $f^*$ is a solution to $(\phi^*,u)$, it follows from the construction of $\phi^*$ that $f$ is a solution to $(\phi,u)$. \end{proof}

-Let $G$ be a permutation group that contains the automorphism group of a homogeneous structure with a finite relational signature of maximal arity $k$.
-A fractional operation $\omega$ over the domain $C$ of $\Gamma$ of arity $\ell$ which is canonical with respect to $G$ induces a fractional operation $\omega^*$ on the orbits of $k$-tuples of $G$, given by
+Let $G$ be a permutation group that contains the automorphism group of a finitely bounded homogeneous structure $\bB$ of maximal arity at most $m$.
+A fractional operation $\omega$ over the domain $C$ of $\Gamma$ of arity $\ell$ which is canonical with respect to $G$ induces a fractional operation $\omega^*$ on the orbits of $m$-tuples of $G$, given by